Model of incompressible turbulent flows via a kinetic theory: Connection with traditional eddy viscosity models

 \subsection{Chapman-Enskog analysis}

 As mentioned in the Introduction, almost all traditional turbulence closures, including the eddy viscosity and gradient diffusion models, aim to approximate the Reynolds stress $\boldsymbol{\sigma}$ and the TKE flux $\boldsymbol{Q}$ by the mean variables $\boldsymbol U$ and $K$ in the RANS equations.
 This hydrodynamic description can be derived by looking for a normal solution to the kinetic equation~\eqref{Eq:kinetic equation} with the BGK collision term~\eqref{Eq:BGK term} by means of the CE expansion technique~\citep{chapman1990mathematical}.
+It should be noted that the CE expansion is primarily used to make the relationship with traditional closure models transparent.
 We first use a reference velocity $U_{ref}$, reference collision time $\tau_{ref}$ and reference length $L_{ref}$ to non-dimensionalise the kinetic equation~\eqref{Eq:kinetic equation},

 where $\text{Re}=U_{ref}L_{ref}/\nu_0$ is the Reynolds number (Re), and $\mathscr{K}=U_{ref} \tau_{ref}/L_{ref}$ can be interpreted as a turbulence-based Knudsen number that quantifies the ratio of unresolved to resolved flow scales~\citep{luan2025constructing}.
 Notably, it vanishes when returning to the dimensional form.
 For simplicity, the caret indicating non-dimensional quantities will be omitted hereafter.
 If $\mathscr{K}$ is regarded as a small parameter, the VDF deviations from equilibrium can be expanded in powers of $\mathscr{K}$ as